kyma-project/community/guidelines/content-guidelines/03-documentation-toggle.md

   - Four spaces for the div element
   - Six spaces for other elements

-* Toggles can belong to group of containers of toggles for cross linking between them.
-For that, container of toggles must contains `group` attribute with distinctive ID of a specific group.
-When a toggle in one container is changing, the toggles adjust automatically in other containers with this same group.
-Every `<summary>` tag in container must also contains `label` attribute for classification of toggles.
+* Toggles can belong to a group of containers of toggles for cross-linking between them.
+For that, a container of toggles must contain the `group` attribute with a distinctive ID of a specific group.
+When a toggle in one container changes, the toggles in the other containers with the same group adjust automatically.
+Every `<summary>` tag in the container must also contain the `label` attribute for classification of toggles.

-See an example:
+See the example:

 ``` markdown
 <div tabs name="pre-installation" group="cluster-installation">